 - Keep your finger off the trigger.
-It’s very easy as a new firearms owner to be unaware of your trigger finger.
+It’s very easy as a new firearm owner to be unaware of your trigger finger.
 Practice always manipulating your handgun with your finger outside of the trigger guard.
 Preferably, lay it alongside the frame.
-This is a good habit, and is part of the rule, “Keep your finger off the trigger until you are ready to shoot.”
+This is a good habit and is part of the rule, “Keep your finger off the trigger until you are ready to shoot.”

 Unloading your handgun starts with removing the magazine, racking the slide back to remove the round from inside the chamber.
-And if you have a safety, engaging the safety.
+And if you have a safety, engage the safety.

 So, load up your ammo and guns, and take the info you now have and get to the range!

-For more ideas of ways to get the most from your firearms and time shooting them, make sure you follow Winchester.com and follow them on social media!
+For more ideas of ways to get the most from your firearms and time shooting them, make sure you visit Winchester.com and follow them on social media!